-The results of the canonical assessment demonstrate that the Canadian HTA knowledge base exhibits a stable and internally coherent epistemic structure that systematically excludes the axioms of representational measurement.
-Propositions defining the preconditions for quantitative science collapse toward the floor of endorsement, while propositions that violate those preconditions receive strong reinforcement.
-Measurement does not function as a governing constraint within Canadian HTA; arithmetic is permitted by convention rather than by representational justification.
-Concepts such as unidimensionality, scale-type admissibility, invariance, and the necessity of a true zero do not operate as rules that restrict analytic practice.
+The canonical assessment demonstrates that the CADTH/CDA-AMC knowledge base exhibits a fully consolidated epistemic structure in which the axioms of representational measurement do not function as governing constraints.
+Propositions defining the necessary conditions for quantitative science consistently collapse toward the lower bound of endorsement, while propositions that violate those conditions receive strong reinforcement.
+Measurement does not precede arithmetic within the agency framework; rather, arithmetic is permitted by convention and institutional necessity.

-At the same time, the numerical products that depend on violating these principles are consistently reinforced.
-Preference-based utilities are treated as interval or ratio measures, negative values are accepted on purported ratio scales, and QALYs are assumed to support aggregation and multiplication.
-Rasch measurement principles, which provide the only lawful basis for transforming ordinal responses into quantitative latent-trait measures, are almost entirely absent from the Canadian corpus.
-The resulting probability-logit profile is not transitional or ambiguous; it is structurally invariant and mirrors patterns observed in other mature HTA jurisdictions.
-The findings indicate that Canadian HTA does not misuse measurement theory but operates without it, generating numerical outputs that cannot support evaluable value claims.
+At the same time, the assumptions required to sustain cost-utility analysis are strongly reinforced.
+Preference-based utilities are treated as interval or ratio measures, negative values are accepted on purported ratio scales, summated subjective responses are treated as quantitative magnitudes, and QALYs are assumed to support aggregation and multiplication.
+Rasch measurement principles, which provide the only lawful basis for transforming ordinal responses into quantitative latent-trait measures, are almost entirely absent.
+The resulting probability-logit profile is internally coherent and structurally invariant with patterns observed in other HTA jurisdictions and within Canadian academic HTA research.
+The findings indicate not misunderstanding or inconsistency, but systematic non-possession of measurement theory within the agency's epistemic framework.